10up/10up-experience/README.md

 ## Install

-1. Clone or [download](https://github.com/10up/10up-experience/archive/master.zip) and extract the plugin into `wp-content/plugins`.
-Make sure you use the `master` branch which contains the latest stable release.
+1. Clone or [download](https://github.com/10up/10up-experience/archive/trunk.zip) and extract the plugin into `wp-content/plugins`.
+Make sure you use the `trunk` branch which contains the latest stable release.
 1. Activate the plugin via the dashboard or WP-CLI.
 1. Updates use the built-in WordPress update system to pull from GitHub releases.